sprucejoy/cookie-consent-autoblock-gdpr/README.md

-# Cookie Consent & Autoblocking for GDPR/CCPA Compliance
+# Cookie Consent & Autoblock for GDPR/CCPA Compliance

 Make your site comply with the GDPR and CCPA with 1-line js code.